rubyreferences/rubyref/intermediate/parsed/lib/scanf/Scanf.md

 scanf is an implementation of the C function scanf(3), modified as necessary for Ruby compatibility.

-The methods provided are String#scanf, IO#scanf, and Kernel#scanf.
+the methods provided are String#scanf, IO#scanf, and Kernel#scanf.
 Kernel#scanf is a wrapper around STDIN.scanf.
 IO#scanf can be used on any IO stream, including file handles and sockets. scanf can be called either with or without a block.